Toyota HiAce: Fifth generation (H200; 2004)

+The fifth-generation HiAce was launched in Indonesia in September 2012, marking the return of the HiAce to Indonesia since the second generation.
+Powered by the 2.5 L 2KD-FTV, it was available in high-roof models only.

 In April 2022, Toyota Indonesia replaced the 2.5 L Euro 2 2KD-FTV engine with the 3.0 L 1KD-FTV.
 Power is rated at 136 PS at 3400 rpm and 30.6 kgm of torque at 1200-2400 rpm.

 On Japan's list of the most commonly stolen vehicles, as of November 2008, the HiAce resides in the first place.
 Because of a lack of a theft immobilizer, it is fairly easy to steal a HiAce, as opposed to much more valuable SUVs and sports cars, which have more sophisticated theft deterrent systems.

+The first facelift HiAce was released in April 2012.
+Then the second facelift model was released in 2013.
+Featuring a redesigned front fascia.

 Following the launch of the H300 series, the H200 series continues to be sold in certain markets as of April 2020, including in Japan, Philippines, Pakistan, Malaysia, Singapore, South Africa, Bangladesh, Sri Lanka, Indonesia, Egypt and Kuwait.
 In 2020, Toyota Philippines introduced a variant of the H200 Commuter Van called the Hiace Cargo, which removes the rear seats but retains rear air conditioners and rear windows.

+In Japan, the third and final facelift of the H200 HiAce was released in January 2026.